 Anna Lenora Davies ’19 is an English major with a history minor.
 She feels especially blessed to be included on this project because she’s fascinated with the study, theory, and motivations behind British colonialism and this class combined both of her academic concentrations.
-At Ohio Wesleyan, she lives in the Interfaith House, sits on the student Honors Board and English Department board, is a member of the President’s Club, and is a sister of Kappa Kappa Gamma.
+At Ohio Wesleyan, she sits on the English Department board, is a member of the President’s Club, and is a sister of Kappa Kappa Gamma.
 She is also the Editorial Intern for the University Communications office.
-So far at OWU, she’s traveled to New Orleans, Northern Ireland, England, and Finland.
-Next year she looks forward to trying to become fluent in Kiswahili and continuing her studies of colonial history.
+So far at OWU, she’s traveled to New Orleans, Northern Ireland, and England.
+Next year she looks forward to continuing her studies of colonial history.
 In her free time she can be found at concerts with her dad, at church with her mom, or dogsitting for the professors in the English Department who understand her obsession with four-legged friends.

 Izzy Sommerdorf ‘18 is a Zoology major with a minor in English from Lakeville, Minnesota.
 She’s really enjoyed being able to be involved with this course because it has opened her mind to topics and allowed her to have a space to think about larger world issues.
 At Ohio Wesleyan, she works for Admissions as a tour guide, she is public relations for Women In Science, has a radio show called “The 1996” and lives in Citizens of the World house.
 Outside of OWU, she also volunteers at the Columbus Zoo and loves to spend her free time hiking and randomly going camping with friends.
 Through OWU she has traveled to New Orleans, and Washington D.C. and will be traveling to Thailand this summer to volunteer with the Wildlife Friends Foundation.